 - 1997 Brian & Leslie Mulcahy become the owners of Rabbit Hill Inn and continue to undertake major renovations and systems upgrades.
 The work in an old house is never done!
 But through all of its changes, one thing remains… warm, sincere, personal hospitality is the hallmark of Rabbit Hill Inn and its innkeepers!

-- July 2020 — Rabbit Hill Inn named in Travel+Leisure Magazine’s Top 100 Hotels of the World Awards
+- July 2020 — Rabbit Hill Inn again crowned #1 Best Resort Hotel in the Northeast (2nd year in a row) in Travel+Leisure Magazine’s Top 100 Hotels of the World Awards